 Message from President Eibeck

-I am pleased to announce this initiative to build on partnerships between the University and our community, which began when Stockton leaders campaigned to bring the College of the Pacific to this city in the 1920s.
-Stockton has always seen the importance of higher education, and the partnership that began 85 years ago has helped to foster a nationally ranked private university dedicated to student-centered education.
+I am pleased to announce this initiative which seeks to strenghten partnerships between the University and our community.
+In the 1920s, Stockton leaders campaigned to bring the College of the Pacific to this city, and since then, Stockton has continued to recognize the importance of higher education.
+The partnership that began 85 years ago has helped to foster a nationally ranked private university dedicated to student-centered education.

-We are proud of our deep roots here, committed not only to quality education for our students but also to serving the needs of our region with its population of diverse cultures and heritages.
-We are dedicated to the stewardship of the fragile ecosystem that is the Delta, with its natural resources, beauty and recreation.
-We are committed to our city and region as it faces economic challenges as well as engages new ideas for healthcare, art and culture.
+We are proud of our deep roots here and remain committed, not only to quality education for our students, but also to serving the needs of our region and its diverse population.
+We are dedicated to the stewardship of the fragile Delta ecosystem, with its natural resources, beauty and opportunities for recreation.
+We also are committed to our city and region as they face economic challenges and engage new ideas for healthcare, art and culture.

-As a new president, I am learning about the things we have done well for our community and the areas where we can make a greater difference.
-What kinds of opportunities exist for partnerships, in areas aligned with our mission to educate our students to become powerful forces for change?
+As a new president, I am learning about what we have done well in our community and where we can make a greater difference.
+What opportunities exist for community partnership as we educate our students to become powerful forces for change?

-Beyond Our Gates . . . into the Community is a series of structured community-input events designed to help me and others at Pacific understand our community's needs and aspirations.
+Beyond Our Gates: Into the Community is a series of public townhall events, designed to help me and others at Pacific understand our community's needs and aspirations.
 The fates of Stockton and Pacific are inextricably entwined.
 If local jobs aren't available, or our local students aren't adequately prepared for college, that affects Pacific.
-If Pacific isn't producing highly trained graduates for our region's workforce, adding economic and cultural benefit to the community, then that slows Stockton's progress.
+If Pacific isn't producing highly trained graduates for our region's workforce, adding economic and cultural benefit to the community, that slows Stockton's progress.

-I hope you'll attend one or all of these half-day sessions on Healthcare; Economy and the Social Safety Net; Energy and Environment; Education; Arts and Culture.
-At the conclusion of this effort this summer, we'll meet with city and regional leadership to identify a focus of efforts and partnerships that can have the most strategic impact on this region.
+I hope you'll attend one or all of these six events focusing on: healthcare, the economy, energy and the environment, education, diversity, and arts and culture.
+At the conclusion of this effort, we'll meet with city and regional leadership to identify potential partnerships that can have the most significant impact on this region.